joebew42/elixir-playground/examples/bank_account/scratch.md

 # DONE

+* maybe the handler for not handled messages can be removed
 * decouple the `handle` functions from the `domain logic`
 * make the `--trace` option to be the default when executing `mix test`
 * use snake case instead of camel case for functions name